 Irving Berlin wrote the song “White Christmas” for Bing Crosby’s movie, Holiday Inn in 1940, but the movie wasn’t released until 1942.
 Ironically, the same set from the movie was reused for the Crosby’s other similar movie, White Christmas in 1954.
 The song remains Crosby’s best-selling recording and the best-selling Christmas single of all-time.

 It’s a Wonderful Life

 Frank Capra first introduced America to It’s a Wonderful Life starring James Stewart and Donna Reed in 1946 and soon everyone knew that every time a bell rings, a angel earns its wings.
 Despite how popular the film is today and how Americans feel about the sentimentality, it was initially a financial flop.
-Today, the movie is shown on NBC once or twice during the holidays.
+According to IMDB, it is ranked #1 as the most popular Christmas movie.
+Die Hard is #2.
+The movie is shown on NBC once or twice during the holidays.